NEWZIK USER GUIDE

 Newzik offers you the possibility to export a Piece or a Setlist in PDF to take your content outside of Newzik.

 In your Piece Details or in your Setlist, click on the sharing Pictogram (arrow in a square) and choose “Export to PDF”.
-We then create a single PDF document gathering all your Piece (or Setlist) scores including all the parts and annotations.
-In the future, you will have more control on the exported PDF (un-activate the annotations, choose a single part to export, etc.).
-We are working on it…!
+We then create a single PDF document gathering your entire Piece (or Setlist) scores including all the parts and annotations.

 What is a Collaborative Setlist?